Ramin-Msvnd/Multithreaded-file-Server-with-Client/README.md

 There must be a directory called server_data that contains the files to share as there is in the repo

+There must be a python file called Credentials.py similar to Credentials_Example.py based on your db connection

 The server should Run by command "python run server" CMD or terminal

 create a file named ".env", paste the line below there and replace YourPassword with your database password